A Thorough Search for Short Timescale Periodicity in Four Active Repeating Fast Radio Bursts: Conclusions and discussion

 The recurrence of FRBs from a particular source strongly indicates that the bursts are non-catastrophic events.
 The association of FRB 20200428 with SGR J1935+2154 firmly establishes the connection between magnetars and at least some FRBs \citep{li2021HXMT,mereghetti2020INTEGRAL}.
 As a result, it is naturally expected that periodicity connected with the spinning of magnetars should exist in the activities of repeating FRBs.
 The properties of FRBs, such as the pulse width, peak flux, fluence, and the brightness temperature, may depend on the detailed trigger mechanism and the position of radiation.
 However, our study shows that there are no periodical signals in the detected bursts even when the effects of pulse width, peak flux, fluence, and the brightness temperature are considered.
 Such a null result could provide useful constraints on the theoretical models of repeating FRBs.
 It may indicate that the radiation is emitted in a region that is relatively far away from the magnetar, at least outside the light cylinder, where the radiation zone does not co-rotate with the magnetar.
+However, recent studies using scintillation to constrain the size of the emission region of FRB 20221022A \citep{nimmo2024Magnetospheric} suggest that, at least for this source, the emission region is small.
+It further implies that the bursts are produced inside the magnetosphere.
+Additionally, the S-shaped swing in the polarization position angle observed in FRB 20221022A also supports a magnetospheric origin \citep{mckinven2024pulsarlikea}.
 Another possibility is that the burst activities are not restricted to a particular region of the magnetar.
 Instead, they could be triggered at different positions on the surface or in the magnetosphere of the compact star.
 It could also be possible that some external mechanisms such as the collision of asteroids trigger these repeating bursts \citep{geng2015fast}.

-It deserves mentioning that the possible existence of a period less than $\sim 10$ ms still cannot be completely excluded for FRBs 20200120E and 20201124A yet.
-The observational data of these two repeating sources were obtained by Effelsberg, FAST and uGMRT, but the timing accuracy of the data are $864 \mathrm{\mu s}$ during their observations on these repeaters.
-It is impossible to reveal any periodicity with a period less than $\sim 10$ ms based on the data sets.
-More accurate observations should be carried out to further examine this issue in the future.